GreysTone/KeySkyBandQuery/README.md

 # K-Skyband-Query
-incomplete k-skyband, constrained skyline, and group-by skyline queries on incomplete data in postgresql
+incomplete k-skyband, constrained skyline, and group-by skyline queries on incomplete data in c and c++

 ## Algorithm Discription
 ### kISB algorithm: